Buddhism

 # Introduction

-Where did buddhism come from and should it be believed?
+Where did Buddhism come from

 Should any of this be believed?